jblyberg/jb-api/README.md

 ## My personal website API

 In case anyone is interested.
-This is the back-end of blyberg.net (not launched yet).
+This is the back-end of blyberg.net.

 Built with typescript, using NodeJS, Express, and Nest.